-Section 132.
+Section 134, ¶1.
 There shall be a Secretary of Church Extension, who shall be elected by the General Conference and who shall hold office for the ensuing quadrennium and General Conference.

-Section 133, ¶1.
+¶2.
 The Secretary of Church Extension is charged with the responsibility of carrying out the policies and program of the General Board with reference to church extension and home missions.

-¶2.
+¶3.
 The Secretary of Church Extension is a member of the General Board, the Executive Council, and all organizations in church extension and/or home missionary districts.

-Section 134, ¶1.
+Section 135, ¶1.
 The duties of the Secretary of Church Extension are as follows:

-(1) To supervise the church extension and home mission fields as provided for by the policy with reference to Church Extension and Home Missions of the General Board and to visit such fields as outlined in the policy, and, in case of emergency, as directed by the General Superintendent.
+(1) To supervise the church extension and home mission fields as provided for by the Policy with Reference to Church Extension and Home Missions of the General Board and to visit such fields as outlined in the policy, and, in case of emergency, as directed by a general superintendent.

-- (2) To preside, when present, at district conferences held in church extension and home missionary districts, except when the General Superintendent is present. - (3) To handle all correspondence of the department of church extension, except such as may be directed to the General Superintendent either by address or content. - (4) To make reports to the General Board and to the General Conference. - (5) To direct publicity and deputational work for the Department of Church Extension. - (6) The Secretary of Church Extension, under the direction of the General Board, shall have charge of all matters pertaining to the work of the general church in the U.S.A. and Canada which is not a part of the regularly organized districts or otherwise has been specifically assigned by the General Board.
+(2) To preside, when present, at district conferences held in church extension and home missionary districts, except when a general superintendent is present.

+- (3) To handle all correspondence of the department of church extension, except such as may be directed to a general superintendent either by address or content. - (4) To make reports to the General Board and to the General Conference. - (5) To direct publicity and deputational work for the Department of Church Extension. - (6) The Secretary of Church Extension, under the direction of the General Board, shall have charge of all matters pertaining to the work of the general church in the U.S.A. and Canada which is not a part of the regularly organized districts or otherwise has been specifically assigned by the General Board.
 It is the duty of the Secretary of Church Extension to recommend for appointment superintendents and advisory council members for church territory not in regularly organized districts, which shall be known as church extension and/or home missionary districts.
-He shall recommend the changing of any person or persons as such superintendents or as members of such advisory councils [Section 144, ¶1, (18)]. - (7) To refer to district conferences candidates for ministerial license who do not reside within the bounds of a district organization [Section 155, ¶4]. - ¶2.
-The Secretary of Church Extension shall be amenable to the General Board just as a district council and district conference; and such Secretary shall be under the supervision of the General Superintendent in the same sense in which a district superintendent is under the supervision of the General Superintendent [Section 125, ¶1, (8)].
+He shall recommend the changing of any person or persons as such superintendents or as members of such advisory councils [Section 144, ¶1, (18)]. - (7) To refer to district conferences candidates for ministerial license who do not reside within the bounds of a district organization (Section 155, ¶4]. - ¶2.
+The Secretary of Church Extension shall be amenable to the General Board just as a district council and district conference; and such Secretary shall be under the supervision of a general superintendent in the same sense in which a district superintendent is under the supervision of a general superintendent [Section 125, ¶3].